Echo298327/auth-gateway-fastapi-keycloak/README.md

 ---

+## Database
+This project uses MongoDB as the primary database for storing information.
+The user microservice (users) connects to a MongoDB instance, which is configurable via environment variables.

+Ensure you have MongoDB installed and running locally, or use a cloud-hosted MongoDB service like [MongoDB Atlas](https://www.mongodb.com/products/platform/atlas-database).

 ## Postman Collection

 You can use the Postman collection provided to test the API endpoints easily.
 Import the `postman_collection.json` file into Postman to get started.